If you want to learn how to make your own advertisement, you are in the right place.

 The list of questions could go on forever.

-What’s important here is to identify which one of them – or maybe more – suits your goals and answer them with honesty and objectivity.
+What’s essential here is identifying which one of them – or maybe more – suits your goals and answers them with honesty and objectivity.

 Once you do this, you can move further to the next step.

-Bannersnack allows you to create a full set of banners if you want to create advertisements online (you should give a try to Bannersnack Generator).
+Bannersnack allows you to create a full set of banners if you want to create advertisements online.

 Therefore, it will be easy to design them for different channels in less time than if you would have done it individually.